 In Bible History for Young Catholics: The Old Testament, the student learns about major events, people, and teachings in the Old Testament from the time of the Judges to the Roman conquest of Palestine.

-In God’s Marvelous Works Book 2, children learn about animal habitats, ecosystems, relationships with other creatures, algae and fungi, mammals, sponges and mollusks, and amphibians.
 For health, students study the digestive system, the circulatory system, and the respiratory system in Health 6 for Young Catholics with special emphasis on the pre-born child.

 In Spelling 6 for Young Catholics, students learn their spelling words in 36 lessons by various exercises and then read them in paragraphs covering saints and Old World history.

 There are also exercises in alphabetizing and syllabication of words.

 Each lesson in the Vocabulary 6 for Young Catholics text begins with a reading selection to learn new vocabulary words or different meanings of words.
 Each reading section contains 15 new vocabulary words.
 Several types of exercises help teach alternate meanings.